EMachad0/dotfiles/README.md

 ## Theme

-I use the [catpuccin](https://github.com/catppuccin) theme whenever, some apps include customizations to make it fit my own style!
+I use the [catpuccin](https://github.com/catppuccin) theme whenever possible, some apps include customizations to make it fit my own style!